Every New Yorker can get a free, confidential, and safe COVID-19 test today! Available regardless of immigration status.

 - Federal student loan borrowers are automatically being placed in administrative forbearance, which allows you to temporarily stop making monthly loan payments until December 31, 2020.

 - New Yorkers with privately-held loans who are impacted by COVID-19 should contact their student loan servicer to request relief

 - Learn more from about Federal and Private Student Loan Debt from NYC Department of Consumer and Worker Protection (DCWP).

 COVID-19 Food Assistance Resources

-- Certain sites offer exclusively kosher certified meals.
+- All sites offer vegetarian and halal options.
+Some sites offer exclusively kosher certified meals.